uber-web/probe.gl/docs/api-reference/test-utils/browser-test-driver.md

 A `BrowserTestDriver` starts a Chromium browser instance and a server and opens a page with a URL that loads a script from the server.
 The script that runs in the browser is expected to report test results back using predefined global functions.

-To use this class, [puppeteer](https://www.npmjs.com/package/puppeteer) must be installed as a dev dependency.
+To use this class, [puppeteer](https://www.npmjs.com/package/puppeteer) and [pixelmatch](https://www.npmjs.com/package/pixelmatch) must be installed as dev dependencies.

 ## Usage